 - Being socially isolated

-- Having a recent loss — maybe a relationship, death or job
+- Having a recent loss — maybe a relationship, job loss, or death of a loved one

 - Having made a previous suicide attempt